segabl/usedit/README.md

 # usedit
-WIP song editor for UltraStar using SFML and audiere
+WIP song editor for UltraStar using SFML, audiere and LUA